 What is Deep Tissue Massage?

-- Intense pressure and deep strokes to reach tight or knotted muscles.
+Strong pressure and deep strokes reach tight or knotted muscles.

 Swedish vs Deep Tissue Massage: Key Differences